TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-18 - Decreases build time of GLA Toxin Demo Trap from 16 to 8 seconds <a name='link__20230618__2015_toxin_trap_build_time'></a>
 **Changes**

-- **FIX**: Decreases build time of GLA Toxin Demo Trap from 16 to 8 seconds.
+- **TWEAK**: The build time of the GLA Toxin Demo Trap is decreased from 16 to 8 seconds.
 This makes it more practical to build before the enemy approaches it.

 **Links**